 Requires dry cleaning to remove stains, which is expensive.

-One of the least common materials used when creating cushion covers and one I'm sure will suprise some of you.
-However faux leather upholstery fabric is none the less still a viable choice when it comes to cushion covers.
+One of the least common materials and one I'm sure will suprise some of you.
+Faux leather upholstery fabric, however is none the less still a viable choice and may even match the seat cushions of your furniture.

 Thankfully, faux leather has come a long way since those cheap, brightly coloured, nightmarish settees and chairs from 1970s.

-The heavier and higher quality fabrics are designed for recovering furniture so cushions made from the same fabric are going to withstand general wear and tear much better.
+The heavier and higher quality fabrics are designed for recovering furniture so covers made from the same fabric are going to withstand general wear and tear much better.
+These are the fabrics you're going to want as they're easier to work too.

-Imitation leather is easy to work with but when sewing but I recommend you use a nylon thread.
+Imitation leather is fairly easy to work with but when sewing but I recommend you use a nylon thread.
 I use size 60.
-Generally most domestic sewing machines will struggle with this, especially if you pipe the edges.
+Generally most domestic sewing machines will struggle with this, especially if your design has sewn piped edges.

 Colours are often traditional, however bright colours are still available if you desire that 70s look.